florea-mihai/florea-mihai.github.io/README.md

 09/2021 – Present

 - **Key Responsibilities:**
-  - Designed, developed, and maintained websites for various businesses, enhancing their online presence and functionality.
+  - Designed, developed, and maintained websites, enhancing online presence and functionality for various businesses.
-  - Collaborated with clients to understand their needs and delivered tailored solutions using **WordPress**, **JavaScript**, and **CSS**.
+  - Delivered tailored solutions using **WordPress**, **JavaScript**, and **CSS**.
-  - Improved user experience through responsive design and optimization for diverse devices and browsers.
+  - Improved user experience through responsive design and cross-device optimization.
-  - Managed end-to-end project delivery, ensuring timely completion and client satisfaction.
+  - Managed project lifecycles with a focus on timely delivery and high client satisfaction.

 ![Web Developer Image](path/to/your/web-developer-image.jpg)